Vanilla Pastry Cream

 - Whisk quickly to temper the eggs.

-- Add another spoonful, while you whisk.
+- Add another spoonful to the bowl, while you whisk.

 - Then add the egg mixture to the pot with the milk.